 Students contemplating a medical leave of absence due to their own serious medical condition should contact the the University to discuss the procedure and obtain the necessary forms.
 Students are encouraged to speak with their academic advisor prior to submitting a Medical Leave of Absence Application.
 Academic advisors can provide information about the effect of a medical leave of absence on such issues as course sequencing and graduation date.

 In order to apply for a medical leave of absence, a student must complete a Medical Leave of Absence Application, a Consent for Communication Regarding Request for a Medical Leave of Absence and/or Resumption of Studies after a Medical Leave of Absence, and an Authorization for Information Release.
-The completed Application, Consent and Authorization must be submitted to the University Registrar, One Pace Plaza, New York, NY 10038.
-Upon receipt of these documents, the University Registrar will send a copy of the Authorization and a Treating Healthcare Provider’s form to the student’s treating healthcare provider in order to obtain information about the condition necessitating a medical leave of absence.
+The completed Application, Consent and Authorization must be submitted to the Office of Student Accounts.
+Upon receipt of these documents, the Office of Student Accounts will send a copy of the Authorization and a Treating Healthcare Provider’s form to the student’s treating healthcare provider in order to obtain information about the condition necessitating a medical leave of absence.

 The completed Treating Healthcare Provider’s form is to be returned by the treating healthcare provider to the Counseling Center or University Health Care, as the case may be, for review.
 If the Counseling Center or University Health Care approves the application for a medical leave of absence, the University Registrar will assist in obtaining the other necessary approvals.

 Students are required to provide whatever additional information and/or documentation the University may require concerning the student’s request for a medical leave of absence.